Waxes are an important part of painting unique art furniture

 Consider investing in wax brushes, it's good to have a separate brush for each shade of wax so that the shades don't get mixed up from dirty brushes.
 Waxing the entire piece of furniture cannot be done with a soft paint brush - instead, stiff bristles are needed for waxing, thanks to which the wax can be rubbed into the surface, decorations and grooves easily and lightly.

 For precise waxing of small details and grooves, you can use a narrow and softer brush.
-Waxing is a quick and comfortable work step in the finishing process, especially when your tools are the right kind and the furniture wax you choose is soft to work with.
+Waxing is a quick and comfortable work step in finishing, especially when your tools are the right kind and the furniture wax you choose is soft to work with.
 Try different tools and you will find the best way to work for yourself and you will notice the difference between the tools.

 Waxing with just a cloth is really laborious and slow.
 You only need a lint-free cloth to remove excess wax.